-Prevention of major cardiovascular events in patients who are estimated to have a high risk for a first cardiovascular event (see Pharmacodynamic properties), as an adjunct to correction of other risk factors.
+Prevention of major cardiovascular events in patients who are estimated to have a high risk for a first cardiovascular event (see section 5.1), as an adjunct to correction of other risk factors.

-4.2.
-Posology and method of administration
+4.2 Posology and method of administration

-Before treatment initiation the patient should be placed on a standard cholesterollowering diet that should continue during treatment.
+Before treatment initiation the patient should be placed on a standard cholesterol-lowering diet that should continue during treatment.
 The dose should be individualised according to the goal of therapy and patient response, using current consensus guidelines.

-Crestor may be given at any time of day, with or without food.
+Rosuvastatin may be given at any time of day, with or without food.